 Osteoarthritis is one of the most common joint diseases, causing joint pain and stiffness.
 At District Wellness, our chiropractors have more than 10 years of experience dealing with osteoarthritis symptoms.
-Call us today at (571) 568-8496 and let us design a custom plan for you to have some pain relief.
+Let us design a custom plan for you to have some pain relief.

 According to the National Institute of musculoskeletal and skin diseases, osteoarthritis is a joint disease in which the tissues in the joint break down over time.
 It is the most common type of arthritis, often called wear and tear arthritis, and is more common in older people.
 The symptoms of osteoarthritis include joint pain, stiffness, and decreased range of motion.
 The disease can lead to joint deformity and disability.